alex1701c/TmuxRunner/README.md

 Furthermore you can change the terminal you want tmux to be launched in.
 The default options are: Konsole, Yakuake, Terminator and Simple Terminal.
 You can also define a custom terminal.
+In case you want to use one terminal emulator for the mist time and another sometimes you can set one as default and select the other for the action (like instance Yakuake in the config screenshot).
+Now you can switch between these two the terminals just by Enter(default) or Shift+Enter(action).

 If you want to change the terminal for just one command you can add a flag to the end of the statement.
 The flags start with a *-* and is followed by the lowercase start letter if the option.
 For example *-y* opens it in Yakuake and *-c* opens it with your custom terminal.